Why Correcting Your Exams is the Key to Better Grades

 The more you repeat the process of testing yourself and reviewing your answers, the more comfortable you will be.
 You will also be more likely to feel ready to take on the final.

-5 Tips for exam day anxiety.
+5 Tips for Exam Day Anxiety.

 Exam day is stressful.
 There’s no way around that.
 But you can do a few things to reduce your anxiety on test day.